Thinking Outside The Platform Box: How PPC Agencies Can Optimize Businesses, Not Just Campaigns

-This is no doubt an extremely useful feature, but what about the many other call-conversion strategies –– like remarketing, Search Partner Marketing, and Bing Ads –– that an agency could track?
+This is no doubt an extremely useful feature, but what about the many other call-conversion strategies –– like remarketing, Search Partner Marketing, and Microsoft Advertising –– that an agency could track?

 Sure, the AdWords call tracking feature offers crucial data on the number of calls coming in from AdWords campaigns, but wouldn’t it be nice to also understand the quality of those calls, or what trends are forming around the conversations had on those calls?

 To ask questions like these is to start thinking past the platform.

 How to maximize PPC management services for clients

 Unfortunately, there isn’t any ready-made tool for doing this kind of thinking.
 That’s why it’s hard.
 But here are a few suggestions for getting started:

 Think about the story the data isn’t telling.

 The range and volume of data available through PPC platforms can be overwhelming.
 It’s difficult enough to piece together what story the data is telling about a client’s business, let alone what’s left out of the story.
 But it’s that last part –– the gaps and absences in the story –– that can be the most interesting.